multibdoyle/a-new-york-city-food-diary/content/posts/orchard-street-runners-30-2024-best-race-ever/index.md

 A fight always gets my Irish blood going, and I knew we were within 5 kilometers of the finish.
 I picked up the pace - pushing just below the 6:40 territory - and after posing at the Staten Island Terminal, let ‘er rip.

 Besides a few painful calf knots as I ascended up the sloping hill of Pike Street, and a wrong turn at East Broadway - which very well may have cost me two places, as the 6th and 7th place finisher were all within seconds of me - the finish was as strong as I could have asked for.
-I clocked 29.5 miles in 3 hours and 20 seconds, feeling great.
+I clocked 29.5 miles in 3 hours and 20 minutes, feeling great.
 Feeling, in fact, like I had more in the tank.

-But, that will be for next year.
 I proceeded to eat heaping plates of spaetzle, mashed potatoes and meatballs courtesy of Cafe Katja.
 The line for beer was too long, else I would’ve gotten myself a steiner.
-No matter; I would have more than my share of drinks later that night, when I bounced between the West Village with George and the East Village with my biker from the prior year, Matt.
+No matter; I had more than my share of drinks later that night, when I bounced between the West Village with George and the East Village with my biker from the prior year, Matt.
 Many espresso martinis were quaffed.

 And at the end of the day, isn’t that why we all run?
 So we can drink espresso martinis with our friends on a guilt-free New York City Saturday night?